IKEBANA / 生け花: THE ART OF JAPANESE FLORAL ARRANGEMENT

 PHOTO CREDITS Banner: Glass Bowl Arrangement from Ikebana International Detroit Chapter 85; Photography by Beverly Benson Wolf, BB Wolf Fine Art Photography, Copyright 2020 Ikebana International Detroit Chapter 85.

-Ikebana Arrangement by Cheryl Linck in the Sunset Porch of Cranbrook House; Courtesy of Cheryl Linck.
+Ikebana Arrangement in the Sunset Porch of Cranbrook House; Courtesy of Cheryl Linck.

-Basket Arrangement by Janet Knowlton from Ikebana International Detroit Chapter 85.
+Basket Arrangement from Ikebana International Detroit Chapter 85.
 Photography by Beverly Benson Wolf, BB Wolf Fine Art Photography, Copyright 2020 Ikebana International Detroit Chapter 85.

-Ikebana Arrangement by Janet Knowlton, June 2022; Courtesy of Ikebana International Detroit Chapter 85 website.
+Ikebana Arrangement, June 2022; Courtesy of Ikebana International Detroit Chapter 85 website.

 Dining Room in Cranbrook House, May 14, 2018; Photography by James Haefner, Courtesy Cranbrook Center for Collections and Research.